sugarlabs/musicblocks/guide/README.md

 the *Minor* block calculates an absolute interval, e.g., a minor third.
 Other absolute intervals include *Perfect*, *Diminished*, and *Major*.

+In the augmented fifth example above, a chord of D5 and A5 are played, followed by a chord of E5 and C5.
+In the minor third example, which includes a shift of one octave, first a chord of D5 and F5 is played, followed by chord of E5 and G6.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/transform11.svg'</img>